Engineer

 Professional engineering work is defined as work requiring or based on the application of engineering principles and data, that is applied to an engineering related design or construction, production, operation or maintenance activity.

-Visit the Professional engineer registration page at NSW Fair Trading.
+Visit the Professional engineer registration page.

 How to comply with NSW laws

-- Obligations of professional engineers – NSW Fair Trading
+- Obligations of professional engineers.

-- Design and Building Practitioners Regulation (2021) – Code of Practice for professional engineers
+- Design and Building Practitioners Regulation (2021) – Code of Practice for professional engineers.

 Notify the regulator